-We may enter into collaboration agreements with third parties for the development and commercialization of our product candidates, which may affect our ability to generate revenues.
+We have in the past, and in the future may, enter into collaboration agreements with third parties for the development and commercialization of our product candidates, which may affect our ability to generate revenues.

 We have limited capabilities for product development and may seek to enter into collaborations with third parties for the development and potential commercialization of our product candidates.
 Should we seek to collaborate with a third party with respect to a prospective development program, we may not be able to locate a suitable collaborator and may not be able to enter into an agreement on commercially reasonable terms or at all.
-Even if we succeed in securing collaborators for the development and commercialization of product candidates, as we have done for GRASPA for ALL and AML in Europe and Israel.
-These collaborations would pose a number of risks, including the following:
+Even if we succeed in securing collaborators for the development and commercialization of our product candidates, such as the arrangements we have entered into related to GRASPA for the treatment of ALL and AML in Europe and Israel, we have limited control over the amount and timing that our collaborators may dedicate to the development or commercialization of our product candidates.
+These collaborations pose a number of risks, including the following:

-- collaborators may not have sufficient resources or decide not to devote the necessary resources due to internal constraints such as budget limitations, lack of human resources, or a change in strategic focus; - collaborators may believe our intellectual property is not valid or is unenforceable or the product candidate infringes on the intellectual property rights of others; - n collaborators may dispute their responsibility to conduct development and commercialization activities pursuant to the applicable collaboration, including the payment of related costs or the division of any revenues; - n collaborators may decide to pursue a competitive product developed outside of the collaboration arrangement; - n collaborators may not be able to obtain, or believe they cannot obtain, the necessary regulatory approvals; or - n collaborators may delay the development or commercialization of our product candidates in favor of developing or commercializing another party's product candidate.
+- collaborators may not have sufficient resources or decide not to devote the necessary resources due to internal constraints such as budget limitations, lack of human resources, or a change in strategic focus; - collaborators may believe our intellectual property is not valid or is unenforceable or the product candidate infringes on the intellectual property rights of others; - n collaborators may dispute their responsibility to conduct development and commercialization activities pursuant to the applicable collaboration, including the payment of related costs or the division of any revenues; - collaborators may decide to pursue a competitive product developed outside of the collaboration arrangement; - collaborators may not be able to obtain, or believe they cannot obtain, the necessary regulatory approvals; or - n collaborators may delay the development or commercialization of our product candidates in favor of developing or commercializing another party's product candidate.